SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

   "USING KEY ('PRIMARY_KEY')
   INTO itab INDEX 1.

-"Excursion: Taking up the LOOP AT statements with the USING KEY addition "and exploring the table index
+"Excursion: Using LOOP AT statements with the USING KEY addition "and exploring the table index
 "Declaring demo tables to hold the internal table entries DATA it_seckey_idx TYPE TABLE OF demo_struct WITH EMPTY KEY.